Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 3. I will not download or install software on school personal computers.

-4. I will only log on school computers and email with my own username and password.
+4. I will only log on to school computers and email with my own username and password.

-5. I will follow the school’s ICT security system and not reveal my passwords to anyone and change them regularly.
+5. I will follow the school’s ICT security system, not reveal my passwords to anyone, and change them regularly.

 6. I will only use my school email address unless my teacher tells me to do otherwise.

-7. I will make sure that all ICT communications with students, teachers or others are responsible and sensible.
+7. I will ensure that all ICT communications with students, teachers or others are responsible and sensible.

-8. I will be responsible for my behaviour when using any online system (including Internet, email, and social media).
-This includes resources I access and the language I use.
+8. I will be responsible for my behaviour when using any online system (including the Internet, email, and social media).
+This includes the resources I access and the language I use.

 9. I will not deliberately browse, download/upload or forward material that could be considered offensive or illegal.
 If I accidentally come across any such material, I will report it immediately to my teacher.

-11. I will not take pictures or create videos without the permission of my teachers and I will not distribute or post pictures or videos without the consent of the school.
+11. I will not take pictures or create videos without my teachers’ permission, and I will not distribute or post photos or videos without the school’s consent.

-12. I will ensure that my online activity, both within or outside school, will not cause my school, the staff, students, or others distress, or bring them into disrepute.
+12. I will ensure that my online activity, both within and outside school, does not distress my school, the staff, students, or others or bring them into disrepute.

-13. I will ensure that my online activity will respect the school community and not impact on the day-to-day smooth running of our systems, or the learning of others.
+13. I will ensure that my online activity respects the school community and does not impact the smooth running of our systems or the learning of others.

 15. I will not use ICT to copy another student’s work or pass someone else’s work off as my own.